siamak125/test_django/README.md

 # test_django
-This is the project to work on django
+This is the project to work on django framework